krahbt/sundries/README.md

 settle on a POSIX TZ string, say '\\047\<CET\>-1\<CEST\>-2,M3.5.0,M10.5.0\\047' without quotes, instead of fdpen962jq;
-settle on another POSIX TZ string, say '\<CET\>-1\<CEST\>-2,M3.5.0,M10.5.0' with quotes, instead of q1mt7beqhi;
+settle on another POSIX TZ string, say '\<CET\>-1\<CEST\>-2,M3.5.0,M10.5.0' alongside quotes, instead of q1mt7beqhi;
-settle on a site, say 'https://site/id/name' without quotes, to get the Date header via HTTPS, instead of j2fpqdcx7t; and settle on a randomness beacon, say 'https://site/id/name' without quotes, instead of t4w5jeyckg.
+settle on a site, say 'https://site/id/name' without quotes, to get the Date header via HTTPS, instead of j2fpqdcx7t; and settle on a randomness beacon, say 'https://site/id/name' without quotes, instead of t4w5jeyckg. settle on a nonce, and pass it to base64, which begets, say "abc"; then put this value, alongside quotes, instead of buqoxj1ey5.

 _kofpjw1ma3.txt takes a personalization string, while _md46o7eyt5.txt tosses a timestamp to the mix. _utkafywcim.txt draws from a randomness beacon to boot.